Viewing an image by zooming it in and out

 - Go to the Navigator tool in the Details tool tab.

-- Magnify or zoom the image in the main Viewer using one the methods described in this section or click on the Navigator tool’s contextual menu (…), and select Zoom Viewer 100% (other magnification options are available).
+- Magnify or zoom the image in the main Viewer using one of the methods described in this section or click on the Action menu (...) icon in the Navigator tool and select Zoom Viewer 100% (other magnification options are available).

 - The main Viewer will be magnified and the corresponding area will be displayed in the Navigator, as indicated by the white frame.